 Units available at the 60% set aside will be offered in chronological order on the waiting list.

-Available units at set asides lower than 60% will first be offered to a in-house resident who may qualify at this set aside based on the household paying the highest percentage of their income towards rent.
+Available units at set asides lower than 60% will first be offered to the first person on the waiting list provided they qualify for the available set aside.
+If the household does not qualify for the available set aside, it will be offered to an in-house residents who may qualify at this set aside based on the household paying the highest percentage of their income toward rents.
 The assignment will be based on income verified at the most recent certification for each household.
-If there are no current residents in need of the lower rent set aside, it will be available to the next household on the waiting list qualifying for the set aside.
+If there are no current residents in need of the lower rent set aside, it will be available to the next household on the waiting list qualifying for the set aside income restriction.